Firm Logo

-Organic food has been rising in popularity, and its no surprise why.
+Organic food has been rising in popularity, and it's no surprise why.

 “There is a growing consensus in the scientific community that small doses of pesticides and other chemicals can have adverse effects on health, especially during vulnerable periods such as fetal development and childhood,” reports author and physician Andrew Weil, a leading voice for so-called integrative medicine combining conventional and alternative medical practices.